SGS Call For Presentations

 Conference Domains

-Domain 1: Age-related Health and Wellness - America’s persistent attention on disease-focused treatments often misses key aspects of quality of life and wellness that includes physical, mental and spiritual health, meaningful activity, prevention, social engagement, happiness and enjoyment/pleasure.
-This track welcomes submissions that address research, best practices, policy agendas/commentaries and local examples of community programming are welcomed on topics such as, but not exclusively limited to, chronic illness, oral health, social isolation and loneliness, sleep, mental health, and drug misuse/dependence.
+Domain 1: Age-related Health and Wellness - America’s persistent attention on disease-focused treatments often misses key aspects of quality of life and wellness that include physical, mental and spiritual health, meaningful activity, prevention, social engagement, happiness, and enjoyment/pleasure.
+This domain welcomes submissions that address research, best practices in community and medical/clinical settings, policy agendas/commentaries and local examples of community programming on topics such as, but not exclusively limited to, chronic illness, oral health, dementia, social isolation and loneliness, social determinants of health, sleep, mental health, drug misuse/dependence, and the power of place.

-Domain 4: Caregiving, Care Support, and Care Partnerships - Over a lifetime, everyone will need care, and most will provide it to others. his domain welcomes all submissions related or pertaining to topics which may include, but are not limited to, caregiving (formal or informal), caregiver self-care, awareness and prevention of elder abuse, neglect, and/or exploitation, veteran’s care, respite services, intergenerational partnerships, therapeutic arts, tele-everything (medical, legal, smart-homes), and other creative programming.
+Domain 3: Caregiving, Care Support, and Care Partnerships - Over a lifetime, everyone will need care, and most will provide it to others.
+This domain welcomes all submissions related or pertaining to topics which may include, but are not limited to, caregiving (formal or informal), caregiver self-care, veteran’s care, respite services, intergenerational partnerships, therapeutic arts, supportive technology (i.e., tele-health, smart-homes, assistive devices), and other creative programming.

 Please send a CV or resume for all presenting authors to Amanda James at admin@southerngerontologicalsociety.org.
 These will be used for continuing education application purposes.
 Your submission will not be considered complete until all CVs or resumes are received.